Where did the name TCHO come from? The name TCHO is a phonetic spelling for the first syllable of chocolate. Just say “cho!”

 Do you offer bulk discounts?
 Contact email@example.com for orders over $500.00.

 Where can I buy TCHO?
-Visit our Westfield San Francisco Centre kiosk, our online web store, or (coming soon) use our store locator to find a retailer near you!
+Visit our online web store, book a TCHO Factory Tour + Tasting with exclusive access to our factory retail store (by appointment only) or use our store locator to find a retailer near you!

 Do you ship internationally?
 Not yet.
 You can contact firstname.lastname@example.org to inquire about retail locations with TCHO in your country.